 "With the [debt restructuring], most of the [bailout] money will go to the banks and to the bondholders."

 The Greek trade unions called for an end to the policies promoted by the government and the so-called "troika".

-In a petition delivered to parliament, the unions expressed "opposition to measures included in the new memorandum which, aside from the dramatic impact on workers, it is also a confession of the dead-end economic policy followed and its adverse consequences on real economy".'Good will'
+In a petition delivered to parliament, the unions expressed "opposition to measures included in the new memorandum which, aside from the dramatic impact on workers, it is also a confession of the dead-end economic policy followed and its adverse consequences on real economy".